 - Neighbors’ WiFi networks

-Isolate Source – The easiest way to identify the interference source is by turning off potential culprit devices one by one to see if connectivity improves.
+Isolate Source – Turn off potential culprits one by one to see if connectivity improves.

 See also: Guide: How to Separate 2.4 and 5GHz on Xfinity Routers or Modems